LOYLTRevived/Elijah_University_Mail/README.md

-## 4. 📝 Create a README.md

-A README.md is the front page of your project.
-Create this file to provide setup instructions.

----

 # 📓 Automated Media Journal

 A full-stack Flask application for daily logging with support for images and videos, featuring automated weekly email summary generation and cloud synchronization to Google Drive.